jmmuller/MMVII_topo_course/presentation.md

 The output topo directory contains a single xml file with all the measurements and some output values (residuals, stations orientations...).
 It can be used as topo input file.

+For now, there is no export of final coordinates uncertaincy...

 The last step is to convert the RTL coordinates to Lambert 93: